micro222/chatbot/README.md

 * Language: C
 * Editor: Code::Blocks
 * Compiler: GCC
-* Platform: Raspberry Pi with Raspian
+* Platform: Raspberry Pi with Raspian and Windows

 ## What I need help with
 * Clearer and more complete documentation